LukeAnderson/JapaneseApp/Ω ChangeLog.md

 **Added Feature:** Custom sidebar; Has buttons to lead to additional resources.
 User can hide/show the sidebar.
 Sidebar buttons provide pagination for the app.
 <br>
 **Added Resource:** [djtguide](https://djtguide.neocities.org/) A resource to help those starting to learn Japanese.

+#### Version 1.4
+**UI improvement:** User controls made for major components making UI eaiser to manage.
+**Code Maintenance:** Lots of maintenance to make code easier to read and to add more features in the future.